orcasdli/SMCinROS/README.md

 	!BE ATTENTION!: the Eigen only output Yaw angle in range [0,pi],but Roll and Pitch are [-pi,pi].I don't understand why but this can be a problem.
 You will have to convert Quaterniond from Motive manually if neccessary.

-	If there are some copyright problems, please let me know and tell what I should do :)
+	If there are some copyright problems, please let me know and tell me what I should do :)

 2. Write neccessary data into TXT which you can custom easily.
 3. Provide calculas functions.
 I only explain them in detail with Chinese for now.
 But can understand from reading the code.
 With these functions, you can design other control methods as your wish.